 He started by painting the room entirely.
 As I told you earlier, I wanted to paint the wall tiles because I really didn’t like it.
 So he painted it in the “old white” shade from Farrow and Ball.
 The rest of the walls and the ceiling were painted in a kind of white that is not too white (weird thing to say).

 Then we made some sample for the colors of the Ikea cabinets, I had a certain shade of green in mind (a sort of forest green) but was afraid it was too bold.
-So our contractor tested it in real for me to actually see it.
+I was hesitating between 3 shades of green from Seigneurie so our contractor tested it in real for me to actually see it.
 I’m happy we did this because seeing it, in reality, was very different and convinced me that the bold option was the better one.

 Then the building part started.
 Because of our crooked wall, our contractor had to build a wooden structure behind the top cabinets to equalize it all.
 Ikea does not plan that kind of thing for you if you don’t take their building service.
 So be careful and try to anticipate as much as possible.